SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. note::

-   You must declare computed properties --- including read-only computed properties --- as variable properties with the ``var`` keyword, because their value is not fixed.
+   You must declare computed properties --- including read-only computed properties --- as variable properties with the ``var`` keyword, because their value isn't fixed.
    The ``let`` keyword is only used for constant properties, to indicate that their values can't be changed once they are set as part of instance initialization.